 It’s hard to understand why these stocks are suddenly cheap.
 The experts from "Finanz und Wirtschaft" and "Cash" don’t understand it and recommend buying the stocks.

-The investment, therefore, makes sense for me.
-I’m buying 10 shares of Swisscom for a total of around USD 4,700, which completes my third portfolio of USD 100,000.
+The investment, therefore, makes sense for him.
+Obermatt CEO is buying 10 shares of Swisscom for a total of around USD 4,700, which completes his third portfolio of USD 100,000.

-This took me over one year because I decided at the start of 2017 that I will only invest slowly since a correction of the stock market is likely and I want to have money left to invest once the prices fall.
+This took him over one year because he decided at the start of 2017 that he will only invest slowly since a correction of the stock market is likely and he wants to have money left to invest once the prices fall.

-I will use the same strategy for my fourth portfolio, which I want to invest in 2018-2019.
+Dr. Stern will use the same strategy for his fourth portfolio, which he wants to invest in 2018-2019.